The Vision & Cognition Laboratory is directed by Alice Cronin-Golomb, PhD.

 Brain Stimulation to Improve Cognition in Aging:

 - Using brain stimulation to improve working memory in older adults by restoring large-scale cortical interactions.
-Directed by Robert Reinhart, Department of Psychological and Brain Sciences, BU.
+Directed by Dr. Robert Reinhart, Department of Psychological and Brain Sciences, BU.

 Who participates in our studies?

 Primarily, our studies recruit individuals who have been diagnosed with one of the disorders or conditions listed above (for example, Parkinson’s disease) or healthy people of the same age group (usually aged 40 and older).
 These ‘control’ participants serve as an important reference, allowing us to know if test performance in our target population is, or is not, a normal aspect of growing older.
 We also do studies of healthy aging.

 Help scientists better understand these conditions.
 Learn how you can participate in a study.